 The UNCG Atlantic World Research Network (AWRN) fosters campus-wide interdisciplinary research, teaching, and creative work that reflects on the peoples, cultures, and ecologies of the “Atlantic Rim”—Africa, Europe, and the Americas.
 The Network provides leadership in transatlantic studies not only at UNCG and around our region, but around the Atlantic Rim and around the world.
 With partners from Britain, Spain and Brazil to Italy, France and Denmark, and from the Folger Institute on Capitol Hill to the US English-Speaking Union in Manhattan, this far-flung interdisciplinary network embraces Atlantic World work in the Humanities, Arts, Sciences, and Social Sciences.

-Looking forward, possible future projects include a second “Atlantic World Foodways” conference featuring other cuisines; a symposium on the place of Greensboro’s FedEx Hub in the Atlantic World; a conference or symposium on the Medieval Atlantic World as a region of the imagination and an actual zone of contact; and a conference on building and maintaining digital Transatlantic archives.
+Looking forward, ongoing and future projects include our participation in the campus-wide Globe and Cosmos celebration of Shakespeare and Galileo; a second “Atlantic World Foodways” conference featuring other cuisines; a symposium on the place of Greensboro’s FedEx Hub in the Atlantic World; a conference or symposium on the Medieval Atlantic World as a region of the imagination and an actual zone of contact; and a conference on building and maintaining digital Transatlantic archives.

 Atlantic World Studies are growing rapidly as a scholarly field around the Atlantic Rim and around the world, and many Atlanticists on our faculty and elsewhere have noted and promoted the continuing emergence of an interdisciplinary Atlantic World emphasis at UNCG.
 Clearly Atlantic World Studies, though originating in the Humanities, is a field far larger than History or English, Classical Studies or the Romance Languages.
 As an emerging area of investigation, the Atlantic World encompasses African American Studies, Art, Biology, Broadcast & Cinema, Business Administration, Caribbean Studies, Chemistry and Biochemistry, Classical Studies, Communication Studies, Consumer Apparel and Retail Studies, Dance, Educational Leadership, Environmental Studies, Geography, Library Science, Music, Public Health Education, Theater, and Women’s and Gender Studies—to name the specialties of some of the UNCG colleagues who are supporting and attending our many events.